C4ptainCrunch/thesis/source/index.rst

 ---------------------

 The *minimax algorithm* performs a complete depth-first search used to compute the minimax tree.
 It is a recursive algorithm that computes the value of a node based on the value of its children.
 In the case of a terminal node, the value is trivial to compute and depends solely on the winner.
-Otherwise, for 'inner' (non-terminal) nodes, the value is computed as the max (resp. min) of the value of the children if the node is at an even (resp. odd) depth.
+Otherwise, for *inner* (non-terminal) nodes, the value is computed as the max (resp. min) of the value of the children if the node is at an even (resp. odd) depth.

 In Awale and other complex games, as shown before, generating the whole tree is computationally very hard and not practical. :cite:`Shannon1988` proposed an adaptation of the minimax where instead of generating the whole tree, it is generated up to depth :math:`d`.
 Nodes at depth :math:`d` are then considered as leaves and their value are estimated using an heuristic instead of being computed by recursively computing the values of their children.